Dynamic-Aryan/Want-to-start-DSA-0-to-Hero/README.md

 ## Recommended Resources

 Here are some highly recommended resources to help you master these topics:
-- **First learn some Algorithms** :
+- **First learn some Algorithms💪** :
    👉🏻 [Top 10 Algorithms's](https://www.geeksforgeeks.org/algorithms-for-interviews/)

-- **Striver's A to Z DSA Course**: This comprehensive course covers all the essential data structures and algorithms topics.
+- **Striver's A to Z DSA Course💪**: This comprehensive course covers all the essential data structures and algorithms topics.
    👉🏻 [Striver's A to Z DSA Course](https://takeuforward.org/strivers-a2z-dsa-course/strivers-a2z-dsa-course-sheet-2/)

-- **Must-Do Top 50 Problems**: Practice these top 50 problems for each topic to solidify your understanding:
+- **Must-Do Top 50 Problems💪**: Practice these top 50 problems for each topic to solidify your understanding:
    - [Arrays](https://www.geeksforgeeks.org/top-50-array-coding-problems-for-interviews/)
    - [Strings](https://www.geeksforgeeks.org/top-50-string-coding-problems-for-interviews/?ref=shm)
    - [Linked List](https://www.geeksforgeeks.org/top-20-linked-list-interview-question/)